 Multiple myeloma patients are living longer than ever before.
 Therefore, mobility, fall-risk assessment, and planned activity are important for these patients’ long-term care plans.
-Given the risks of injury and/or skeletal issues, MM patients should have regular assessments evaluating their symptoms, enhancing their day-to-day functions, and intervening with proper assistance for the best overall health possible.
+Given the risks of injury and/or skeletal issues, multiple myeloma patients should have regular assessments evaluating their symptoms, enhancing their day-to-day functions, and intervening with proper assistance for the best overall health possible.

 In this section, learn more about physical activity guidelines for multiple myeloma patients.